-&lt;sup>2 Ecological responses are the ecological conditions that result from changes in streamflow and its effect on physical habitat, water quality, and/or biological communities.
-Ecological responses can be assessed, and to some extent quantified, through the use of flow-ecology relationships, which are discussed further in Section B, Step 6.
+2 Ecological responses are the changes in ecological conditions that result from changes in streamflow through its effects on physical habitat, water quality, and/or biological interactions.
+Ecological responses can be assessed through the use of flow-ecology relationships, which are discussed further in Section B, Step 6.

-- Wet-season peak flows maintain and restructure river corridors by scouring the river channel bed and banks and transporting substantial volumes of sediment and large wood.
+- The fall pulse flow flushes fine sediment and organic material from stream channels, increases river corridor connectivity, and rewets riparian zones.
+As the hyporheic zone (the stream channel bed and underlying sediments) is reactivated, exchange of nutrients occurs both vertically and laterally, increasing nutrient cycling.
+Water quality conditions are improved with reduced temperatures and increased dissolved oxygen, while lower salinity in estuaries and increased streamflow signal native fish species to migrate upstream or spawn. - Wet-season peak flows maintain and restructure river corridors by scouring the river channel bed and banks and transporting substantial volumes of sediment and large wood.
 Inundation of the floodplain recharges groundwater increases nutrient cycling and the exchange of nutrients between the river channel and floodplain, and provides breeding and rearing habitat for native fish.
 These flood disturbances within the channel and floodplain reset riparian succession and limit the establishment of non-native species, increasing native plant biodiversity through time. - The wet-season baseflow supports longitudinal connectivity through the river network for fish migration and replenishes shallow groundwater in the riparian zone.
-Higher wet-season baseflows support increased hyporheic exchange and salmonid egg incubation within riverbed gravels. - The spring recession flow prolongs lateral and longitudinal connectivity into the dry season, recharging groundwater, redistributing sediment within the river channel, and maintaining cooler water temperatures.
+Higher wet season baseflows support increased hyporheic exchange and salmonid egg incubation within riverbed gravels. - The spring recession flow prolongs lateral and longitudinal connectivity into the dry season, recharging groundwater, redistributing sediment within the river channel, and maintaining cooler water temperatures.
 The gradual reduction in flow creates a shifting mosaic of hydraulic conditions that supports high habitat diversity and resulting aquatic species diversity.
 The spring recession further provides reproductive and migratory cues for both aquatic and riparian species, such as cues for amphibian spawning, fish outmigration, and riparian plant seed dispersal and germination. - The dry-season baseflow is critical for maintaining aquatic habitat for native species through the summer period, not just in perennial streams, but also in intermittent streams where contracted habitat conditions support native predators and limit non-native species less tolerant of naturally low warm flows or periods of no flow in the dry season.